 Am I Eligible to Expunge a Pennsylvania Underage Drinking Citation?

 Yes.
-If you got an underage drinking citation, here’s the quick breakdown for expungement:
+If you got an underage drinking citation, here’s the quick breakdown for expungement eligibility:

 Does a Summary Shoplifting Citation go on Your Record?

 Yes.
-A criminal record is created once the police file the citation with the local magisterial district judge.
-That record will still show up unless your summary record is expunged.
+A summary criminal record is created when the police file the citation with the court, and it remains unless it is expunged.

 How Long Does a Summary Offense Stay on My Record?